Distinguished Scholars Program

 • Students will meet over Zoom the second and fourth Friday of the month as a cohort (Aug–April).
 The regularly scheduled time will be Fridays 11 AM EST. Time may vary depending on guest speaker availability.

-• Natania Cook or Debra Bell will facilitate these meetings with input from students.
+• The student planning committee will facilitate the club meetings with input from club members and club advisors.
 In addition to getting to know one another, we will listen to featured speakers (such as homeschool graduates now working in various careers) and discuss timely topics (such as entrepreneurship, AI, and alternatives to college).
 Meetings will be recorded for those who cannot attend.

 • Students will continue their interactions throughout the year via monitored discussion threads on Canvas.